NICHD-BSPC/httools_py/_sources/index.rst.txt

 Running on a local system
 ~~~~~~~~~~~~~~~~~~~~~~~~

-HTtools should be run on a system with at least (X CPU, Y RAM) due to the computational complexity.
+HTtools can be run on a laptop, but due to the computational complexity,
+library size, and number of insertions in an experiment it may take many hours
+on a laptop.

 With the environment activated, navigate to the HTtools directory and run the workflow: